|Science Fiction||Music Writing||Essays|

 LOVERS AND FIGHTERS, STARSHIPS AND DRAGONS

 Twelve of my Asimov's stories have now found a congenial home between the covers of a new collection published by Ian Strock's Fantastic Books, with an introduction by Michael Swanwick.
 The publisher's press release contains a complete description, along with a few kind words from Michael, Gardner Dozois, Jeffrey Ford, and Gregory Frost.
-The book will be officially launched over Valentine weekend at Boskone, the Boston Science Fiction Conference, but it's currently available from Amazon and Barnes and Noble.
+The book is currently available from Amazon and Barnes and Noble.
+It received its official launch at Boskone over Valentine weekend and you'll find pictures of the launch party on Michael's blog.

 Electronic reprints of my stories can be purchased from the Barnes and Noble Nook store and Amazon's Kindle store.
 The Nook items can be read on the iPad by downloading Barnes and Noble's free app.
 I've put together a catalog that tells you what's available where.